 By Gwen Hope

-So here it is again – the start of a New Year and with it all the high hopes and aspirations.
-All over social media the usual resolutions are there – shift the weight, do Park Runs, practice mindfulness, cut out carbs, read more books… Some intentions are more ambitious – move house, travel the world, become a millionaire, totally change my life… And then there are the parents on parenting sites resolving to be better parents – to make more time for their children, to be more fun, restrict screen time, do more creative things with the children, shout less, sing more, cook wholesome meals from fresh…
+So here it is again – the start of a New Year and with it all the high hopes and aspirations after a truly difficult time for families.
+All over social media the usual resolutions are there – shift the weight, do Park Runs, practice mindfulness, cut out carbs, read more books… We’e abandoned the more ambitious because the future is still so uncertain – move house, travel the world, become a millionaire, totally change my life… And then there are the parents on parenting sites resolving to be better parents – to make more time for their children, to be more fun, restrict screen time, do more creative things with the children, shout less, sing more, cook wholesome meals from fresh…

 And each year, I’m right there with them.
 I have a mile-long list of all the things I aim to accomplish in the year ahead.
 Versions of being the best that I can be, promises to develop habits to make me into a better mother, a better partner, a better friend… Plus a better fit for the jeans I used to wear before I started wolfing down the leftovers from my kids’ meals.